Alane-andrew/QuantFortressBot/README.md

 ## 🤝 NDA & Collaboration
 - Full BHLS source and the full-key placeholder config are available **under NDA** for technical due diligence or partnership.
-- Contact: <your email / Telegram / LinkedIn>

 ## 📄 License
 Open-source files are under MIT (or your choice).